 There is no exact formula that, when mixed just so and delivered in the perfect dosage will yield perfectly consistent results with every child in every scenario.
 Kids react to so many variables, and go through so many ups and downs on the path to becoming who they are.
 That is part of the beauty of growing up, and what makes defining and measuring "success" so complex.

-- Mary (McVeigh) Connor, SWB Executive Director, from Lessons Learned from Standardized Testing, Huffington Post
+- Mary Connor, SWB Co-Founder, from Lessons Learned from Standardized Testing, Huffington Post